murateren/mkdocs/docs/blog/posts/privacy-pass.md

 ---
 title: "Privacy Pass: The New Protocol for Private Authentication"
-description: |
-  Privacy Pass is a new way to privately authenticate with a service.
-Let's look at how it could change the way we use services.
+description: "Privacy Pass is a new way to privately authenticate with a service."
 date:
     created: 2025-04-21T17:30:00Z
     updated: 2025-05-21T17:30:00Z